God exists and deserves to be honored in our lives.

 We would love to share more fully with you what it means to become a Christian (or to help you grow in your relationship with Christ if you are a Christian).
 Please feel free to contact us with any questions you may have.

-You can find out more about finding forgiveness with God by listing to this sermon called "From Forgiven to Forgiving" on Matthew 18:21-22 on our website.
+You can find out more about finding forgiveness with God by listing to the sermon

 To find out more about the person and saving work of Jesus, start reading in the Bible in the Gospel of John.

 Do you have more questions or wonder what to do next?
-Email the pastor to start a conversation.
+Our pastors would love to talk with you!